 - 1. View pathway maps in any modern web browser - 2.
 Build maps using the content of genome-scale metabolic models - 3.
 Visualize data on reactions, genes, and metabolites - 4.
 Full text search - 5.
 Detailed options for changing colors, sizes, and more, all from the web browser - 6.
-View maps inside the IPython Notebook - 7.
+View maps inside a Jupyter Notebook with Python - 7.
 Embed maps within any website, with minimal dependencies (escher.js, d3.js, and optionally Twitter Bootstrap)